Molly’s journey

 Molly’s Approach

-The practice and philosophy of yoga have profoundly supported my own mental, emotional, spiritual, and physical wellbeing.
-These teachings have offered me tools to navigate life’s challenges with greater ease, awareness, and compassion—and it’s from this place that I feel called to share them.
-My work is rooted in empowerment, offering accessible practices of self-regulation, embodiment, and inner connection.
+The practice and philosophy of yoga have profoundly supported my own mental, emotional, spiritual, and physical wellbeing offering steady tools for navigating life’s challenges with greater ease, awareness and compassion.
+From this place of lived experience, I feel deeply called to create environments that support regulation, remembrance, and reconnection.

 I believe every body is a yoga body.
 Everyone is welcome.

-*Financial Note: I full-heartedly believe money should not come between anyone and their practice.
+*Financial Note: I full-heartedly believe money should not come between anyone and their practice or healing-centered spaces.
 No one is turned away due to funds - please reach out to see how I can best support you and meet you where you’re at.
-Options for exchange also available.
+Options for exchange also often available.

 Service is love in action.
 Compassion in action.
 Yoga in action.